If you use Adobe Photoshop for image editing, you can also install the WebP plugin.

 dwebp on the command line to convert WebP image files to the PNG or PPM

 format.
 You can convert a WebP image file, say

 with the command:

 dwebp documentation for a description

 Viewing your Images Natively

-WebP is natively supported in Google Chrome and the Opera browser, and by many other tools and software libraries.
+WebP is a new image format and is natively supported in Google Chrome, Opera, and many other applications and libraries.